Karl Wallinger: Personal life

-Wallinger was married to sculptor Suzie Zamit, who survives him.
+Wallinger was married to sculptor Suzie Zamit, who survived him.
 The two lived in Crouch End, north London, for many years before relocating to Hastings in 2017.
 Wallinger and Zamit had two children, Louis Wallinger and Nancy Zamit, and two grandchildren.
 Their daughter Nancy is a founding member of the comedy troupe Mischief Theatre.

 In an interview with Chicago Tribune freelancer Jay Hedblade, Wallinger revealed that he was found to have had a brain aneurysm in February 2001.
 After several months of writing for the band, he felt unwell, and asked his friends to call an ambulance to take him to a hospital, where he was diagnosed with a brain aneurysm.
 He subsequently required surgery wherein the doctors had to clip the cerebral aneurysm near the optic nerve.
 Despite what would appear to be a full recovery, he lost his peripheral vision on the right side of both eyes.
 The aneurysm surgery caused him to suspend all work for nearly five years, eventually resuming touring in 2006.

 Wallinger died from a stroke at his home in Hastings on 10 March 2024, at the age of 66.